DALLAS – Today in Aviation, a US-Russian Joint Commission began technical interchange and research on supersonic transport technologies in 1996.

 Soviet aeronautical engineer Andrei Nicholayvich Tupolev (1888) was responsible for the design of many Russian aircraft.

-Tupolev was known for his pioneering aircraft designs as Director of the Tupolev Design Bureau and acted as the general designer for the TU-144.
-After his death in 1972, Andrei was succeeded by his son, Alexei.
-Like many great technological feats during the Cold War, politics was at the heart of the TU-144’s inception.
+Tupolev, the director of the Tupolev Design Bureau and the general designer for the TU-144, was known for pioneering aircraft designs.
+After he died in 1972, Andrei was succeeded by his son, Alexei.
+Like many great technological feats during the Cold War, politics was at the heart of the TU-144's inception.

 On November 1, 1977, a TU-144 flew from Moscow to Alma-Ata, Kazakhstan, making its first passenger flight.
-A total of 17 TU-144s were manufactured, including a prototype and five D models.
-Alas, the type was later known as the Soviet Union’s flawed rival to Concord due to its design failure and a high-profile disaster at the 1973 Paris Air Show.
+Seventeen TU-144s were manufactured, including a prototype and five D models.
+Due to its design failure and a high-profile disaster at the 1973 Paris Air Show, the type was later known as the Soviet Union's flawed rival to Concord.

 What makes the US-Russian Joint Commission’s technical interchange interesting from a historical point of view is that 30 years earlier, as Lowe puts it, there was “an international race between the TU-144, Concorde and the American designs made by Boeing and Lockheed.”